-Get a special deal at hundreds of restaurants (from Seattle to Issaquah and Lynnwood to Seatac) during Seattle Restaurant Week.
+Get a special deal at 220 restaurants (from Seattle to Issaquah, and Edmonds to Rainier Beach) during Seattle Restaurant Week.
 To see a restaurant’s specials, click its name in the directory.
 Held in the spring and fall.

 Jurassic Quest is an interactive experience with “80 true-to-life size dinosaurs” plus dinosaur shows and craft activities at Washington State Convention Center, 705 Pike St. in Seattle.
 Expect long lines for rides.
 Best for age 8 and younger.